-All vehicles that park on campus must be registered with Safety and Security and display a valid Millikin University parking permit.
-Permits are available through Safety and Security.
+All vehicles that park on campus must be registered with Public Safety and display a valid Millikin University parking permit.
+Permits are available through Public Safety.
 Sophomore, Junior, and Senior residential students are allowed vehicles on campus.
 Students are only allowed to register one vehicle.
-Freshmen residential students wishing to park on campus are required to petition Safety and Security for parking privileges.
+Freshmen residential students wishing to park on campus are required to petition Public Safety for parking privileges.
 Students may be required to provide verification of the extenuating circumstances.
 The fee schedule for permits is: Freshmen and Sophomore: $100.00, Junior and Senior: $50.00.
 All commuter student parking permits are $50.00.
 Parking Permits are valid for one year (08/01-07/31).

-Students are required to park according to the guidelines outlined in the Parking Information brochure published by the Millikin University Department of Safety and Security.
-Copies of this brochure are available at the Department of Safety and Security in Walker Hall.
+Students are required to park according to the guidelines outlined in the Parking Information brochure published by the Millikin University Department of Public Safety.
+Copies of this brochure are available at the Department of Public Safety in Walker Hall.
 Students are cautioned to pay particular attention to reserved spaces such as visitor (Millikin students are not considered visitors), handicapped parking, and designated fire lanes.
-Students who fail to abide by the University’s parking regulations are subject to fined parking tickets or having their vehicles towed.
+Students who fail to abide by the University’s parking regulations are subject to parking tickets fines or having their vehicles towed.